 The event triggered measurement reporting delay, measured without L3 filtering shall be less than T identify intra with index_CCA or T identify intra without index_CCA defined in clause 9.2A.5.1 or clause 9.2A.6.2.
 When L3 filtering is used an additional delay can be expected.

 A cell is detectable only if at least one SSBs measured from the Cell being configured remains detectable during the time period T identify_intra_without_index_CCA or T identify_intra_with_index_CCA as defined in clause 9.2A.5.1 or clause 9.2A.6.2.
-If a cell which has been detectable at least for the time period T identify intra without index_CCA or T identify intra with index_CCA defined in clause 9.2A.5.1 or clause 9.2A.6.2 becomes undetectable for a period≤ 8 seconds and then the cell becomes detectable again with the same spatial reception parameter and triggers an event, the event triggered measurement reporting delay shall be less than TSSB_measurement_period_intra_CCA provided the timing to that cell has not changed more than 3200 Tc while the measurement gap has not been available and the L3 filter has not been used.
+If a cell which has been detectable at least for the time period T identify intra without index_CCA or T identify intra with index_CCA defined in clause 9.2A.5.1 or clause 9.2A.6.2 becomes undetectable for a period≤ 8 seconds and then the cell becomes detectable again with the same spatial reception parameter and triggers an event, the event triggered measurement reporting delay shall be less than TSSB_measurement_period_intra_CCA provided the timing to that cell has not changed more than 3200/2µ Tc while the measurement gap has not been available and the L3 filter has not been used, where µ is the SCS configuration as defined in clause 4.2 of TS 38.211 [3].
 When L3 filtering is used, an additional delay can be expected.